CBA-Tech-Recruiting/README/README.md

 All repos are private, including the test templates.

+As a candidate, you will be granted access to a repo set up for yourself, and the link will be provided by your recruiter.

-Please request access to the [CBA Engineers](https://github.com/orgs/CBA-Tech-Recruiting/teams/cba-engineers) by pinging one of the maintainers.
+As a CBA employee, request access to the [CBA Engineers](https://github.com/orgs/CBA-Tech-Recruiting/teams/cba-engineers) by pinging one of the maintainers.

 ## Format